Skip to content

 }

-- line 6: each subscriber is identified by a name.
+• line 6: each subscriber is identified by name.

-- lines 9–12: the method that will be associated with the TemperatureTooHigh event.
-It has the signature of the EventHandler<TEventArgs> delegate type that an event handler must have.
-The method displays on the console: the name of the subscriber displaying the message, the name of the emitter that reported the event, and the temperature that triggered it.
+• lines 9-12: the method to be associated with the event TemperatureTropHaute.
+It has the signature of the type delegate EventHandler<TEventArgs> that an event manager must have.
+The method displays on the console: the name of the subscriber displaying the message, the name of the sender who reported the event, the temperature that triggered the event.

-- Subscription to the TemperatureTooHigh event of an Emitter object is not done in the Subscriber class.
+• event subscription TemperatureTropHaute of an object Transmitter is not done in the classroom Underwriter.
 It will be done by an external class.

 using System;